 Do AI hearing aids help in restaurants and social settings?

-Yes.
-These are the situations where intelligent processing usually provides the greatest benefit.
+They can.
+These are usually the situations where intelligent processing provides the greatest benefit, although no hearing aid removes background noise completely.

 Are AI hearing aids always better?